The Most Beautiful Beaches on Long Island, NY

 Lido Beach also has a seaside pitch-and-putt, which is a perfect spot for families.

-There are two large pools nearby for kids or anyone who doesn’t want to swim in salty ocean water.
+There are two large pools nearby for kids or anyone who wants to swim in salty ocean water.

 Other facilities include a picnic pavilion, a playground, as well as a concession.

 The trick for visiting this beach for a group is using Nassau County Leisure Pass; otherwise, the cost will be steep.